azureossd/python-wsgi-asgi-function-samples/README.md

 # python-wsgi-function-samples
 Azure Python Function samples using wSGI frameworks.
-This is using the builtin wSGI and aSGI handlers
+This is using the built-in wSGI and aSGI handlers.

 - [Bottle](https://bottlepy.org/docs/dev/)